 He may have a 9-5 job, or he may be Mr. Mom.

-Anyway, I’ve listed five key elements that Jim and I implement in our marriage that I think could help you, too, no matter your situation.
+Anyway, I’ve listed five key elements that Jim and I practice in our marriage that I think could help you too, no matter your situation.

 In recent years, this has come in the form of travel, now that we only have one young adult living at home (with her own busy schedule).
 I accompany Jim on some of his work trips.